steveseguin/StageTEN-Guides/publishing-to-OBS.md

 video{width:100%!important;height:100%!important;display:block;margin:0 auto;padding:0;background-color:#0000!important;object-fit:contain!important}
 [class*="mainView_sidePanel"],[class*="MobileVideoOverlayLaye"], [class*="DesktopVideoOverlayLayer"], .animation-target, h2, [class*="UnmuteButton_unmuteButtonText"] {display:none!important;}
 ```
-The end results should look a bit like the following:
+Please note, the above CSS step isn't needed if using the SDK URL, (eg: https://play.stageten.tv/sdk/2023-03/channel/XXXXXXXX).
+The end results should look a bit like the following, however you may see a play button appear if the video does not auto-play.
+If you do see a play button in OBS for this browser source, right-click the source, select Interact, and then click the play button.

 <img src="https://user-images.githubusercontent.com/2575698/203493136-7c850584-4936-46cc-976b-e27c6e3cd9df.png" width="350" />